 - Select the Make This Document Public checkbox.
 The change takes effect immediately.

 After that's done, anyone who has the link can view the content of the document, the attachments (if any), and any public sub-docs.
 But the document will not be found by Google or indexed.

 Sharing the document URL

-After you publish a new document, you may want your team to take a look at your updated document or to be able to share a link to a public document with clients.
-If the document is still open, you can copy the URL from the address bar.
-If you are in the folder listing, you can hover over a document name to use the Copy to clipboard command, rather than opening the document.
+After you publish a document, you may want your team to take a look at your document or allow them to share a link to a public document with clients.
+From the document listing, you can hover over the document to use the Copy to clipboard command.

 Copying, moving, and deleting documents

 Avoiding accidental document deletions

 Some user roles do not allow the user to delete data.
 For more information, see our roles and permissions article.

 If a document is accidentally deleted, an Administrator can restore it.
 See How do I restore an item deleted by accident?